 - Amarillo Group (11°24/86°02) At the northern end of Playa Amarillo, we found this group above the trail that goes over the hill to Playa Colorado.
 Six months earlier I saw what seemed to be the same group about 200 meters south in the flat secondary rainforest fragment along the dirt road, about 100 meters inland from the sand.

 The last two days of the census project I did alone.
 The disadvantage was that I didn’t have another person to confirm the monkeys counted in each tree.
 The advantage was that the monkeys seemed less alarmed and didn’t flee the area when they saw me.
-I felt I could observe more naturalist behaviors, too.
+I also felt as though, I could observe their more naturalist behaviors alone.
 On the second to the last day, in the Giganté group, I saw a few juveniles engaged in what appeared to be a game of chase above me.
 This went on for a few minutes until what appeared to be the group’s alpha male cruised over and told them to stop rough housing and then left.
 The two juveniles stopped playing their game.